17 Sales Management Skills Every Manager Must Master

 Recruit and train the right salespeople

 But there are no easy tasks in sales.
 It’s a tough job that requires a blend of unique personality traits.
-So sales managers have to hone their people skills and spot these traits in people.
+So sales managers must hone their people skills and spot these traits in people.

 How to find and hire the best salespeople

-You should try to develop close ties with HR, in order to develop a rigid recruitment funnel and sharpen your recruitment skills.
-It’s also important to learn to consider your team and identify the profiles you need carefully.
+You should try to develop close ties with HR, to develop a rigid recruitment funnel and sharpen your recruitment skills.
+It’s also important to consider your team and carefully identify the profiles you need.
 Use social media to cast a wider net and find prospects that can improve your sales process To nurture your team, check out our list of the 30 best sales training courses.

 2. Analyze the performance of your team.

 Sales is a field that’s driven by quantifiable statistics.
-The best sales managers can interpret the numbers to find out how their team is performing.
+The best sales managers can interpret the numbers to determine how their team performs.

 Analyze the performance of your team.